Before you fill in an application form, you need to check whether you meet the eligibility criteria for police

 If you hold a level 6 or above qualification you are not eligible to apply to become a police officer via this apprenticeship scheme.
 You are eligible to apply via the Degree Holder Entry Programme (DHEP).

 If you are not a level 3 holder, you may be interested in non-police officer related roles - view our current vacancies.

 A full UK manual driving licence is not needed as part of the application process.
 You will be required to have a full UK/EU manual driving licence by the end of the first year of your training.

-Whether or not you were born in the United Kingdom, you should have resided there for the 3 years immediately preceding your application.
+Whether or not you were born in the United Kingdom, you should have lived here for the three years immediately prior to submitting your application.

-To check your fitness levels, applicants will be required to pass a Job Related Fitness Test (JRFT).
-The fitness test looks to see whether you are fit for the job and are ready for Officer Safety Training, where you learn to protect yourself and others.
-You will be required to undertake:
+This test determines whether you’re fit for the job and ready for Officer Safety Training, where you’ll learn to protect yourself and others.

 You’ll be asked to take a running test (known as a multi-stage shuttle run or bleep test) to level 5:4.